Angel-ML/angel/docs/algo/sona/commonfriends_sona_en.md

 - batchSize： the mini batchSize of vertices when push neighborTable to ps
 - pullBatchSize： the mini batchSize of vertices when calculating commo friends for each vertex
 - isCompressed：Whether the edge is compressed or not.
 1 indicates the compressed edge
+- isIncremented：whether run incremented computation，incEdgesPath is needed when isIncremented is set as True, and the input should contain each edge's num of common friends at the third line.
+- incEdgesPath：path of incremented edges
+- maxNodeId：the max node id in the graph, needed when param isIncremented is set as True
+- minNodeId：the min node id in the graph, needed when param isIncremented is set as True
+- maxComFriendsNum：the max num of common friends, only output the result which is below or equal to maxComFriendsNum, otherwise it would be replaced by -1
 - storageLevel：RDD storage level，`DISK_ONLY`/`MEMORY_ONLY`/`MEMORY_AND_DISK`

 ### Resource parameters